ckcastro/ckcastro.github.io/research.md

 ### Research Interests
+* Nonlinear wave phenomena
+* Nonlinearity and disorder in fiber arrays
+* Perturbation theory and asymptotics
-* Nonlinear optics
+* Numerical methods applied to nonlinear optics and photonics
-* Schrodinger Equation

 ### Publications